An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling: Experiments

-\textbf{Curriculum Learning Baselines}.
-There are two baseline difficulty metrics for curriculum Learning: \textbf{\textit{a.
-Random}}, which assigns samples in a random order; \textbf{\textit{b.
-Sentence length (Length)}}, which ranks samples from shortest to longest based on the intuition that longer sequences are more challenging to encode.
+\textbf{Curriculum learning baselines}.
+We compare our difficulty metric with four baseline difficulty metrics for CL: \textit{\textbf{a.
+Random}}: Samples are assigned in random order; \textit{\textbf{b.
+Sentence Length (Length)}}: Samples are ranked from shortest to longest, based on the intuition that longer sequences are more challenging to encode; (Random and Length metics represent simple CL, namely without the teacher model). \textit{\textbf{c.
+Top-N Least Confidence (TLC)}}: The difficulty of a sequence is determined by using the $N$ tokens with the lowest confidence; \textit{\textbf{d.
+Maximum Normalized Log-Probability (MNLP)}}: The difficulty is assessed by calculating the product of the label probabilities for all tokens in the sequence.
+The detailed computation processes for TLC and MNLP are provided in Appendix~\ref{Curriculum_Learning_Baselines}.

+For further details on the important hyper-parameters of the model, please refer to Appendix~\ref{parameters_table}.
+We discuss the selection process of these parameter values in detail in the Appendix~\ref{parameters}.